Bakery in Brooklyn: Plot

 Two cousins, raised as sisters, set out to save the family bakery.
 The owner, their aunt, dies suddenly and unexpectedly.
-A banker is trying to foreclose on bakery, but is prevented from doing so when it's declared a heritage site.
+A banker is trying to foreclose on the bakery, but is prevented from doing so when it's declared a heritage site.
 The cousins succeed in saving the bakery.

-(In a completely, seemingly unrelated side plot, an old couple tries to kill Danielle and Ian with poisoned tea.)
+(In a completely, seemingly unrelated side plot, an old couple tries to kill Daniella and Ian with poisoned tea.)

 The movie ends with Vivien and Paul kissing by a tree in a square in Valencia.

 Reception

-The film has a 43% rating on Rotten Tomatoes.
 Brad Wheeler of The Globe and Mail awarded the film half a star out of four.
 John Hartl of The Seattle Times awarded the film one and a half stars out of four.